 This utility allows you to enter your website URL and all of the values for each parer.
 With all of the inputs filled in, it will generate a tagged url for you.

 When you want to build multiple urls, it is very helpful to have something like an excel spreadsheet that you can use to build lots of urls at once.
 The spreadsheet I have created and use is http://bit.ly/bulk-url-tagging please note that you should always test your tagged URLs, the sheet is not perfect, but it does the job and is the best one out there (I may be bias, I made it) To use this link with the shortener functionality, you will need your bit.ly username and API key.

 When to Use Campaign Tagging

-Campaign tagging should be done any time you have a link from a marketing effort that you want to track (take credit for).
+Campaign tagging should be done anytime you have a link from a marketing effort that you want to track (take credit for).
 Specific examples often include email marketing, social media posts, display advertising, and paid search.
-It is important to note with Google adwords, auto tagging is often used, and when in place, you do not need to tag the campaign urls manually.
-With the case of SEO, most links will NOT be tagged, as links that are occurring naturally are most likely not tagged links.
+It is important to note with Google AdWords, auto-tagging is often used, and when in place, you do not need to tag the campaign URLs manually.
+In the case of SEO, most links will NOT be tagged, as links that are occurring naturally are most likely not tagged links.

 The End Result, Tag Your Links

 Tagging your URLs will help you make better business decisions because you will be able to see evaluate the exact success of each marketing initiative.
 You also want to get the credit for the hard work you do to make a campaign successful (take credit where credit is due).

 Remember, if you don’t tag your URLs properly, PPC traffic can be lumped in with organic traffic in Google Analytics(when auto-tagging is off, or you run PPC on non-Google properties), and the data you get will not be an accurate depiction of how the campaign performed.
 Thus, the SEO campaign can take the credit for the increase in organic traffic.